 Cleaning the leaves

 Another problem I noticed with my fern is a common problem with many plants we buy from a garden center or other store.
 The leaves have water spots that come from either the minerals or fertilizer salt residue in the water.
 When it is watered in a greenhouse or growing facility, these spots remain on the leaves.
 They are unsightly and not always easy to remove.
 Elvin McDonald mentioned a quick fix for this problem to me when I was writing my first book.

 When Life Gives You Lemons….

 So what I used is a lemon slice.
 Or you can use the juice squeezed on a sponge.
 Test a leaf first.
 I used it on another fern not too long ago.
-Ferns are quite sensitive to chemicals and products sprayed on their leaves, so I was concerned about this bird’s nest, but it is doing just fine.
-I do rinse the leaves off after using the lemon juice.
+Ferns are quite sensitive to chemicals and products sprayed on their leaves, so I was concerned about this bird’s nest, but it is doing just fine and I do rinse the leaves off after using the lemon juice.
 I do NOT and will NOT use any kind of leaf shine on my plants.
-I like the leaves in their natural state and don’t want to put anything on them that is going to clog the stomata or be a dust/cat hair magnet.
+The natural state of the leaves is best for the plant and don’t want to put anything on them that is going to clog the stomata or be a dust/pet hair magnet.

 One last tip

 Notice I only potted the fern up in a pot a bit bigger than it was already in.
 I can do that because of the time of year (still actively growing) and the container it was grown in was full of roots.
 If it wasn’t well-rooted or seemed over potted, I would either keep it in the same size pot or down-pot it into a smaller pot.
 Never assume you can up-pot a plant without a problem.
 Check the root system first and see if it needs a bigger pot.
 When you do up-pot a plant, make sure to only use the next size pot unless it is extremely root bound.